mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 how to handle the effects of high-g as part of their training.
 G-compensation might be taken for granted but one cannot obtain certification as a pilot without being taught how to operate without it.
-Unlike a small- craft pilot, the pilot of a starship is more often tasked with the conveyance of an entire crew and passengers.
+Unlike a small-craft pilot, the pilot of a starship is more often tasked with the conveyance of an entire crew and passengers.
 Moving the ship means moving everyone and this is never far from the pilot’s mind.